DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 and backing up several directories containing data, configs, themes.</br>

-For the script it just means database dump as borg backup and its deduplication will deal with the directories, especially in the case of nextcloud where hundreds gigabytes can be stored.
+For the script it just means database dump as borg backup and its deduplication will deal with the directories, especially useful in the case of nextcloud where hundreds gigabytes can be stored.

 #### Create a backup script